smart-edge-open/ido-specs/doc/flavors.md

 * The default Kubernetes CNI: `calico`
 * Telemetry

-To customize this flavor we recommend creating additional file in openness-experience-kits that will override any variables used in previous configuration.
-This file should be placed in location: `openness-experiance-kits/inventory/default/group_vars/all` and filenames should start with number greater than highest value currently present (e.g. `40-overrides.yml`).
+To customize this flavor we recommend creating additional file in converged-edge-experience-kits that will override any variables used in previous configuration.
+This file should be placed in location: `converged-edge-experience-kits/inventory/default/group_vars/all` and filenames should start with number greater than highest value currently present (e.g. `40-overrides.yml`).

 ## CERA Access Edge Flavor